From BR Bullpen

 The Surf hurler bounced back in 2006, a year in which he was one of two players remaining from the 1993 Northern League season that revived the independent leagues.
 He went 15-5 with a 1.85 ERA and only 127 hits allowed in 175 IP.
 He led the Atlantic League in ERA and was second in victories, two behind Denny Harriger.
 Harriger was second in ERA, .78 back.
 He was named to the All-Star team and won both Player of the Year and Pitcher of the Year honors.

-He then signed with Bbc Grosseto as a player and pitching coach for his last year on the mound, 2007, when no Atlantic League team offered him that role.
+He then signed with Bbc Grosseto as a player and pitching coach for his last year on the mound, 2007, when no Atlantic League team offered him that role (though he did pitch briefly for the Somerset Patriots).
 He helped lead the team to a title.
 He led Serie A1 with 103 innings and 26 strikeouts looking.
 He was 7th in ERA (2.01), third in strikeouts (84), third in wins (7-4) and led with 13 hit batsmen.
 In the finals, he won twice, including the decisive game five to give Grosseto the title.
 Mikkelsen won the Gold Glove Award as the top pitcher in the league.
 He also was one of three pitchers honored as All-Stars for 2007 in voting at www.baseball.it; Matteo D'Angelo and Emiliano Ginanneschi were the others.
 In the 2007 European Cup, he was 0-1 with a 7.71 ERA for Grosseto.

 Mikkelsen returned to Grosseto in 2008 and threw a 6-inning, rain-shortened no-hitter on Opening Day, April 17, against the recently promoted Potocco Rangers.
 Mikkelsen also walked none but a Davide Dallospedale error cost him a perfect game.
 In the 2008 European Cup in Grosseto, Linc worked for the Silver Medal winners, going 1-1 with a 1.56 ERA for Montepaschi Grosseto.
 He struck out 16 in 17 1/3 IP to tie Horacio Estrada for second behind Jason Kosow.
 Mikkelsen tossed eight shutout innings in a win over the Belgian Royal Greys for a win.
 In the Gold Medal game, he also threw 8 shutout innings, against the defending champion, Kinheim.
 This time he was left in and blew the 1-0 lead as he wore down.
 Roel Koolen tripled to lead off the bottom of the 9th and scored on a René Cremer sac fly.
 Grosseto re-took the lead in the 10th but in the bottom of the inning, Mikkelsen allowed singles to Cremer and Dirk van 't Klooster.
 With one out, Tjerk Smeets drilled him for a game-ending 2-run double.